josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🛰️_interference_and_throttling_context_2025-09-22.md

 - **Complete loss of internet connectivity for ~6 minutes** (no web, no calls) followed by a noticeable period of **nudging** (attempts to influence or redirect activity).
 - Disruption **clustered around my activities**: windows when I work or post tend to attract concentrated throttling or manipulation.
 - Because throttling has been so disruptive I have **not yet created full repo nodes** for many throttling patterns; instead posting preliminary notes/examples on BlueSky.
   - **To-do:** retrospectively cross-reference BlueSky posts and extract formal nodes/timestamps into the repo.

 ---

-## 📜 Original Text (as recorded)
-> (Insert the exact raw text or screenshots from 2025-09-22 here if you want to keep the original, unedited version visible.
-This gives provenance and a clear before/after between lived capture and analytic framing.)

----